Andrevwv/cv.io/README.md

 # cv.io

-That's my site-CV.
+That's my CV Website.
 Now it's on the stage of production

 Made with:
 - Flex